From A to B and

 The exhibition is organized by Donna De Salvo, Deputy Director for International Initiatives and Senior Curator, with Christie Mitchell, curatorial assistant, and Mark Loiacono, curatorial research associate.

-Bank of America is the National Tour Sponsor of Andy Warhol—From A to B and Back Again.
+Bank of America is the National Tour Sponsor.

 In New York, exhibition is also sponsored by

-Major support is provided by the Philip and Janice Levin Foundation and Acquavella Galleries.
+Major support is provided by Neil G. Bluhm, the Philip and Janice Levin Foundation, and Acquavella Galleries.

-Generous support is provided by Norman and Melissa Selby, Gayle and Paul Stoffel, and Ann and Mathew Wolf.
+Generous support is provided by Andrew J. and Christine C. Hall, the Mugrabi Collection, Norman and Melissa Selby, Gayle and Paul Stoffel, and Mathew and Ann Wolf.

 The opening dinner is sponsored by